-May I remind again that there will be lots of walking (you’re in Japan so that’s expected) and standing amid the crowd so even though that pair of stiletto looks gorgeous in your black LBD and horn, ditch it if you feel you won’t be comfortable in it.
+May I remind again that there will be lots of walking (you’re in Japan so that’s expected) and standing amid the crowd, even though that pair of stiletto looks gorgeous in your LBD and horn, ditch it if you feel you won’t be comfortable in it.

 HAVE FUN IN TOKYO!
 HAPPY HALLOWEEN!!!